 Did you always want to be a writer?
 If not, what did you want to be when you were a child?

-One of the things that gets me in the writing mood is music.
-What kind of music, if any, do you listen to when you write?
+Let’s talk about setting your writing mood… What kind of music, if any, do you listen to when you write?

 Do you have a favorite time of day to write?
 What about a favorite place?